 Latin American literature, gathered in a modern and dynamic space

 We will avoid horrible and hackneyed metaphors alluding to the most celebrated author of Latin American literature, such as “a piece of Macondo in Barcelona”, because it has nothing to do with that.
 Neus Castilianthe director of the Library Gabriel Garcia Marquez, says that the space has been conceived more as a service for the 55,000 inhabitants of San Martí, Verneda and La Pau, the districts closest to this architectural marvel, an irregularly shaped box covered in wood and glass, where natural light it goes through and interacts with the different rooms that seem to move, like the limbs of a living organism.
-“From this point,” he says, standing on the stairs that make up the internal levels, “you see people walking on two different streetsIn short, it is very transparent”, she maintains, a little more relieved after the inauguration, about a project that took more than 20 years to complete.
+“From this point,” he says, standing on the stairs that make up the internal levels, “you see people walking on two different streetsIn short, it is very transparent”, she maintains, a little more relieved following the inauguration, regarding a project that took more than 20 years to complete.

 The secrets of the puppeteer